NeoLoadSupermon/NeoLoadSuperMonIntetration/README.md

 * `/webhookstart` : POST request to receive the webhook from NeoLoad WEB for the test started event
 * `/webhookend` :   POST request to receive the webhook from NeoLoad WEB for the test ended event

-The Webhookhandler is expecting the following Json Payload :
+The Webhookhandler is expecting the following Json Payload for:
 ```json
 {
 	"testid" : "TESTID"